TTU-DSAC/resources/README.md

     * [Twitter](https://twitter.com/paperswithcode)

 * **Distill — Latest articles about machine learning**
+	* An online publication source with an emphasis on very clear, easy to follow, and frequently interactive works and explanations of important concepts in machine learning
     * Machine Learning Research Should Be Clear, Dynamic and Vivid.
 Distill Is Here to Help.
     * https://distill.pub